urbanware-org/inhibit/README.md

 ## Details

-Even though, you should always be concentrated when working on the shell of a server and think before yout type, careless mistakes can happen, especially under pressure of time.
+Even though, you should always be concentrated when working on the shell of a server and think before you type, careless mistakes can happen, especially under pressure of time.
 For example, accidently shutting down a virtualization server can (or will) lead to extensive consequences.

 One solution is to create *Bash* aliases to prevent the execution of critical commands such as `shutdown`, `poweroff`, `halt` and `reboot`.